Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 let firstThree = Array(pipeline.prefix(3)) // [4, 16, 36]
 ```

 `LazySequence` is pull-based (the consumer iterates), reactive streams are push-based (the producer emits), but the laziness is the same idea: nothing happens until somebody asks.
-The big remaining gap is **time** — `LazySequence` cannot represent "a value will arrive in 200 ms," only "a value will be computed when iterated."
+The remaining gap is **time**. `LazySequence` cannot represent "a value will arrive in 200 ms," only "a value will be computed when iterated."

 ## Eager vs lazy execution